FOLLOW US

 Protecting your belongings

 Take sensible precautions to protect yourself and your belongings from street crime.
-Do not leave valuables unattended.
-Use a hotel safe if possible.
+Do not leave valuables unattended and watch out for pick pockets in public places like tourist hot spots, beaches, airports and on public transport.

 Violent crime